Our 10 travel disaster tips help you prepare for natural or manmade disasters, plus other unexpected problems that may arise on vacation.

 The American Red Cross recommends making a Disaster Plan including at least two meeting places to meet in case of an emergency.
 One location should be somewhere other than your hotel — the emergency could be that your hotel is on fire.
 During natural disasters, groups tend to get separated and channels of communication are often down.
 If there isn’t a prearranged safe meeting place for your family, it may take hours, or even days, to locate everyone.

-If your family is unfortunate enough to experience a natural disaster at home or while traveling, there are often emotional as well as physical aftershocks.
-If you’ve been in a car accident, something as small as a bus driving by can reduce you to a state of panic.
+Families who are unfortunate enough to experience a natural disaster at home or while traveling often have emotional as well as physical aftershocks.
+If you’ve been in a car accident, the sound of a bus driving by can instill a state of panic.
 It’s imperative to discuss any family member’s experiences with trusted friends or a professional counselor.

-Keep in mind children often don’t know how to express their emotions or experiences, and are particularly vulnerable to post-disaster stress.
-These symptoms might include difficulty sleeping, depression, colds, or flu-like symptoms, and limited attention spans.
+Keep in mind children often don’t know how to express their emotions or experiences.
+They are particularly vulnerable to post-disaster stress.
+Stress symptoms might include difficulty sleeping, depression, colds, or flu-like symptoms, and limited attention spans.
 For a full list of symptoms and how to combat them, be sure to check the FEMA website.